alphaleadership/feed/source/_posts/jamtangan/jamtangan#2021-7-6.md

 **Nombre de comptes affectés** : 434 784

 ## Description
-In July 2021, the online Indonesian watch store, Jam Tangan \(AKA Machtwatch\), suffered a data breach that exposed over 400k customer records which were subsequently posted to a popular hacking forum.
+In July 2021, the online Indonesian watch store, Jam Tangan AKA Machtwatch, suffered a data breach that exposed over 400k customer records which were subsequently posted to a popular hacking forum.
 The data included email and IP addresses, names, phone numbers, physical addresses and passwords stored as either unsalted MD5 or bcrypt hashes.

 ## Données exposées
 - Email addresses